Texas Chainsaw 3D: Plot

 While at the police department, Heather begins digging through the files, learning how the Sawyer family was killed and empathizing with them.
-The sheriff and Hartman send an officer to investigate the Carson estate.
+The sheriff and Burt send an officer to investigate the Carson estate.
 Over the phone, the officer reports his findings.
 He finds Nikki hiding in a freezer, but inadvertently shoots her dead before he himself is killed by Leatherface with an axe.
 Leatherface cuts the skin from the officer's face and uses it to create a new mask.
-Enraged by the officer's findings, Hartman vows to end the remaining Sawyers.
+Enraged by the officer's findings, Burt vows to end the remaining Sawyers.
 Heather leaves the station and meets with her lawyer at a bar.
-He tells her that Leatherface is her cousin, Jedidiah "Jed" Sawyer, who survived the burning of the farmhouse.
-Heather escapes the bar when Hartman finds her and runs into Deputy Carl in his patrol car.
+He tells her that Leatherface is her cousin, Jedidiah "Jed" Sawyer, who survived the farmhouse's burning.
+Heather escapes the bar when Burt finds her and runs into Deputy Carl in his patrol car.
 As they drive away, Carl reveals himself as Burt's son.
-He kidnaps her and takes her to the Sawyer family's slaughterhouse, and ties her up to lure Leatherface.
+He kidnaps her and takes her to the Sawyer family's slaughterhouse and ties her up to lure Leatherface.

-Listening over the deceased officer's police radio, Leatherface learns of Heather's location and goes to the slaughterhouse to kill her, but releases her after seeing a Sawyer sigil birth mark on her chest.
-Leatherface is attacked from behind by Hartman and his friend Ollie.
+Listening over the deceased officer's police radio, Leatherface learns of Heather's location and goes to the slaughterhouse to kill her, but releases her after seeing a Sawyer sigil birthmark on her chest.
+Leatherface is attacked from behind by Burt and his friend Ollie.
 Heather takes the opportunity to escape.
-As Hartman and Ollie prepare to throw Leatherface into a meat grinder, Heather returns and kills Ollie, and tosses Leatherface his chainsaw.
-In the struggle, the sheriff arrives but hesitates to stop Leatherface from killing Hartman.
-Leatherface severs both of Hartman's hands with the chainsaw, causing him to fall into the meat grinder.
+As Burt and Ollie prepare to throw Leatherface into a meat grinder, Heather returns and kills Ollie, and tosses Leatherface his chainsaw.
+In the struggle, the sheriff arrives but hesitates to stop Leatherface from killing Burt.
+Leatherface severs both of Burt's hands with the chainsaw, causing him to fall into the meat grinder.

 The sheriff lets Heather and Leatherface go.
-Afterwards, Leatherface and Heather return to the Carson Estate, where Heather reads the letter from Verna.
-It informs her that her real name is Edith Rose Sawyer, that Leatherface lives in the basement behind the metal door and that he will protect her for the rest of his life, but it also requests that she take care of him in return.
+Afterward, Leatherface and Heather return to the Carson Estate, where Heather reads Verna's letter.
+It informs her that her real name is Edith Rose Sawyer, that Leatherface lives in the basement behind the metal door, and that he will protect her for the rest of his life, but it also requests that she take care of him in return.
 After seeing Leatherface burying Verna's body with great care, Heather accepts how his mental state drove him to commit his crimes.
 She also notes how elderly he's become and accepts him as her only family.

-In a post-credits scene, Heather’s adoptive parents arrive at the Sawyer estate to visit her, only to be met with a chainsaw-wielding Leatherface as he answers the door.
+In a post-credits scene, Heather's adoptive parents arrive at the Sawyer estate to visit her, only to be met with a chainsaw-wielding Leatherface as he answers the door.